 We can resolve most difficulties without the need for a further appointment.
 If you are unable to attend in person, your hearing aid can be brought in by someone else or you can send it in by post.
 Please remember to include your record book.

 We are very fortunate to be supported by an excellent volunteer service.
-Our trained volunteers currently run a retubing clinic alongside our Open Access service most afternoons at Falkirk and Stirling Community Hospitals.
+Our trained volunteers currently run a retubing clinic alongside most of our Open Access sessions at Falkirk and Stirling Community Hospitals.
 This means a much shorter wait for patients who only require a retube.